olilanz/RooCode-Local-Evaluation/README.md

 ollama ps
 ```

-For practical application with iterative refactoring of code, it is highly advisable to run 100% on GPU, so you get your responses before you decide to wanter off and do something else insead.
+For practical application with iterative refactoring of code, it is highly advisable to run 100% on GPU, so you get your responses before you decide to wanter off and do something else instead.

 ### How Many Billions of Parameters do you need?